PCEP Tuition, Scholarship Opportunities, Application Information, Submission Instructions, and Refund Policy

 Special consideration will be given to U.S. clinicians from safety-net hospitals and international candidates.

 Scholarship Eligibility Criteria

 - a physician, with an affiliation with a medical school or teaching hospital, in the first five years of an academic appointment, or

-- a nurse (master's level), with an academic affiliation with a hospital or nursing home and at least five years experience in nursing practice.
+- a nurse (master's level), with an academic affiliation with a hospital or nursing home and at least five years experience in nursing practice, or

 All scholarship applicants must include a personal statement with their application.
 See details below.

 We are grateful to the Open Society Foundations' Project on Death in America and Jane Weingarten and the late Dr. Charles Weingarten for their long-term commitment to scholarship funding.
 Special appreciation to the J. Andrew Billings, MD Memorial Fund.
 Additional scholarship assistance, and support for our "patients-as-teachers" program, is provided by Partners HealthCare, Inc., the Jacqueline S. Alaimo Palliative Care Fund, JoJo's Education Fund, and the Y.C.
 Ho/Helen and Michael Chiang Foundation.

 All applicants will be informed of their status no later than August 7, 2017.